Procedures

 2. Lightly mark the midpoint of each line of that triangle.

 3. Draw straight lines connecting each of those marks.
-This forms four new triangles: three that point up, one that points down.
+This forms four new triangles: three that point up and one that points down.

 4. Choose any empty, up-pointing triangle on the page.